FogGuru/hackthefog/kubernetes-example/README.md

 You can deploy the application to Kubernetes using the `deployment.yaml` manifest file.

-Make sure to update the `REPOSITORY_NAME/IMAGE_NAME` the name of your Docker Hub repository name and the name of your Docker image.
+Make sure to update the `REPOSITORY_NAME/IMAGE_NAME` to the name of your Docker Hub repository name and the name of your Docker image.

 To deploy the application, use the command